ArbenP/TypeClipboard/README.md

 The compiled binary is located at `.build/release/TypeClipboardApp`.
 You can launch it directly, or bundle it with a minimal `.app` wrapper using Xcode if you prefer dock integration.

 ## Troubleshooting
-- **Nothing types when I press Type Now** – Ensure Accessibility permission is granted and the target window is active.
+- **Nothing types when I press Type Now** – Ensure Accessibility permission is granted (after granting, use **Restart App** in the Accessibility panel).
 Some secure fields (e.g., macOS login) block synthetic input.
 - **Buffer keeps changing while I edit** – Disable the *Update buffer when the clipboard changes* toggle; with it enabled, every clipboard change immediately replaces the buffer.
 - **Characters type too fast/slow** – Adjust the per-character delay slider (0–250 ms).